 Rolex Tools You Gotta Have

 Now that you own a Rolex, there a few Rolex tools to have handy.
-Unlike automobiles whereby the boot/trunk has a toolset for changing the tire, a Rolex watch does not have tools that come with the watch.
+Consequently, Rolex watches do not have tools that come with the watch.
+Below are some simple Rolex tools to have nearby for easy Rolex maintenance:

-This tool is used to remove the Oyster watch strap from the watch head so that it can be cleaned, or changed for a NATO or RubberB/Everest watch strap.
+Use this tool to remove the Oyster watch strap from the watch head so that it can be cleaned, or changed for a NATO or RubberB/Everest watch strap.
 Be sure to get a good Springbar tool as the cheap ones found on the Internet tips become dull quickly.
 A Bergeon springbar tool with the Fine Forks (FF) fits Rolex springbars well.
-The springbar tool can also be used for making micro-adjustments under the bracelet clasp.
+Use the springbar tool to make micro-adjustments under the bracelet clasp.

 Even though Rolex does include a cotton/suede like cleaning cloth in all their watch boxes, there are other options as well.
 Rolex wearers use anything from an old t-shirt or bathroom towel to fine silk for wiping down their watches.
 Most of the watch cognoscenti use either a microfiber cloth or suede for cleaning their watches.
 Both Veraet as well as Googalie make cleaning cloths that work very well for removing smudges, gick, and normal grime that dulls a watch finish.
 A good microfiber or suede cleaning cloth matched with Veraet will make any watch look like it was just out of the display box.

-Carrying a Rolex when it is not worn requires some type of watch case such that the caseback and crystal is not scratches because of it being tossed around with the car keys.
-A Rolex Pouch like this one from Beckertime is good to have in your watch kit as these pouches prevent the watch from being scratched and dinged while in your luggage, pocket, or travel bag.
+When not wearing your Rolex, it’s important to have some type of watch case.
+This is important to prevent scratching the caseback and crystal while it tosses around with the car keys.
+As a result, a Rolex Pouch is good tool to have in your watch kit.
+These pouches prevent the watch from being scratched and dinged while in your luggage, pocket, or travel bag.